rynchrls/asl-image-classifier-ai/README.md

-# ASL Image Upload → Word Builder
+# ASL Image Classification AI

 This is a web-based tool to **upload ASL (American Sign Language) hand images** and automatically build words from the detected letters.
 It supports **bulk image uploads**, provides **image previews**, and dynamically displays the detected word with animations.